 The purpose of measuring is to know where you are, and how to alter things.

 They are also extremely good at keeping your team focused on what’s important.
 Do you use them in your team meetings?
 (Click to read about better team meetings)

 A KPI or just something I measure?

 The purpose of it being a KPI rather than just a measure (performance indicator) is that you need to look at it often.
 So it’s critically important and knowing it is can change your actions (like the speedometer in the car).

-Download “Improving performance, using KPIs and not destroying my firm’s culture”, , it's free and waiting for you.
+Download “Improving performance, using KPIs and not destroying my firm’s culture”, it's free and waiting for you to download right now.
 Click here for instant access (email address required).

 What do you measure and what change in results do you get from doing so?

 [pb_vidembed title=”” caption=”” url=”http://www.youtube.com/watch?v=1nkRrGcpnSA” type=”yt” w=”560″ h=”315″]